-With a gastric bypass, you will experience weight loss quickly.
+With a gastric bypass, you are giving yourself an excellent opportunity to lose weight fast.
 At about 3 months, you will have lost about 30% of your excess weight.
 By the time you reach the end of the first year of the surgery, about 65% of the excess weight would have been gone.
 As such, this is a very safe procedure for people looking to reduce their weight within a span of a year without having to engage in intense workouts.

 Long Lasting Benefit